 With the land in the possession of the Council, and following work carried out by the Herts and Middlesex Wildlife Trust, plans were put together in 1997 to identify a vision for the future open space.
 The Management Plan was finalised by the end of that year and in February 1998, with the help of 200 local residents and 600 local school children, Chambersbury Wood was planted in the fields on the northern side of the Park.
 The planting was so successful that, 12 years later, it became necessary to thin out some of the trees to allow others to develop to their full potential.
 The Park extends to 123 acres and, together with Long Deans, forms a leisure area and nature reserve to the east of Hemel Hempstead.
 The land forms a natural boundary to development and is part of the Green Belt surrounding the town.

-Regular users of Bunkers Park will have noticed several rows of hedging in the lower corner of Top Field near the pedestrian gate to Bunkers Lane.
-The reason for this will become evident later in the year.
-DBC is about to assume control of the fields on the other side of Bunkers Lane, marked on the map as Pond Field and Long Saunders which, until recently, have been rented to a local farmer.
-They will form part of Bunkers Park although the actual layout has yet to be decided.
-The reason for the hedging is to protect the view as vehicle access to the new extension will have to be via the existing Top Field.
-Bunkers Lane is too narrow for large vehicles and trailers to turn in directly so new, wider gates will be installed on both sides of the lane.
-The planning of the new area is expected to take place this summer (2022) and the access gates should be installed during the autumn months.
+Regular users of Bunkers Park will have noticed several rows of hedging in the lower corner of Top Field near the new gate to Bunkers Lane.
+The reason for this is that DBC has assumed control of the fields on the other side of Bunkers Lane, marked on the map as Pond Field and Long Saunders which, until recently, have been rented to a local farmer.
+They now form part of Bunkers Park although the actual layout is yet to be decided.
+The reason for the hedging is to protect the view as vehicle access to the new extension has to be via the existing Top Field.
+Bunkers Lane is too narrow for large vehicles and trailers to turn in directly so new, wider gates have been installed on both sides of the lane.